Frequently Asked Questions about Federal Financial Aid

 Verification documentation will be requested if a student claims any of these circumstances.
 Students who don’t fall into the above circumstances can be declared independent only in extreme circumstances.

-All students are required to consistently meet or exceed satisfactory academic progress (SAP) standards each semester.
+In order to remain eligible for federal student aid, all Berklee students are required to consistently meet or exceed satisfactory academic progress (SAP) standards each semester.
+Please click below to view the satisfactory academic progress policy for your division of Berklee: